olumide-AI/jk_demo/README.md

   .nav{ display: flex - turns navbar into a flex property
         justify-content: space-between - another flexbox froggy tool }
+  .nav ul (for all the link items) {gap: 15.5rem - adds spcing for just the links

+  }

 #### Thirdly